grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

     <yaml files>
 ```

-Next, let's look at how to provision a data source.
+Next, we'll look at how to provision a data source.

 {{% /tutorials/step %}}
 {{% tutorials/step title="Provision a data source" %}}

-Each data source config file contains a _manifest_ that specifies the desired state of a set of data sources.
+Each data source configuration file contains a _manifest_ that specifies the desired state of a set of data sources. ((I'm a little lost.
+Is this specific to provisioning or is it in general?
+I infer from the next paragraph that it is probably provisioning-only, but you should probably clarify that up front.))

-At start-up, Grafana loads the configuration files and provisions the data sources listed in the manifests.
+At startup, Grafana loads the configuration files and provisions the data sources listed in the manifests.

 Let's configure a [TestData DB](https://grafana.com/docs/grafana/latest/features/datasources/testdata/) data source that you can use for your dashboards.